pguerrerox/website-meadowlandscf-com/README.md

 Interesting enough, functional components run functions (like onlick events) with the context from there defined parent.
 (is this a reach behavior? or next.js mod?)

+- Importing  images using webpack

+Found a config, but could't make it work, need to do a bit more research about configuring webpack to do this.